Dan Gore: International career

+Gore played youth international football for England at under-16, under-18 and under-20 levels.

-Gore has represented England at under-18 level.
-In October 2023, he was called up to the England U-20 side for matches against Portugal U-20 and Romania U-20.
-He made his U20 debut on 12 October 2023 during a 2–0 defeat away to Romania.
+In February 2020, Gore scored a goal for the England under-16 team in a victory against the United States.
+The following year saw him represent England at under-18 level.
+In October 2023, Gore was called up to the England under-20 team for matches against Romania and Portugal.
+He made his under-20 debut on 12 October 2023, during a 2–0 defeat away to Romania.